 Summing it up

 - The future of retail is visual.
-Start thinking about how you and your brand can become early adopters in this regard.
+Start thinking about how you and your brand can become early adopters in this regard, starting with visual merchandising.

 It essentially shows that 60% of campaigns set up by companies with influencers spent under $10,000 on said campaigns.
 So, give it a try and let us know how it goes!